ImNob0dy/Notes/Vulnhub/academy/Walkthrough.md

 So, we got student registration number and password hash

-Cracking hash I got: cd73502828457d15655bbd7a63fb0bc8:student (I've used hashes.com) for the cracking we can used the commandline
+Cracking hash I got: cd73502828457d15655bbd7a63fb0bc8:student (I've used hashes.com) for the cracking we can use the commandline
-Find the hash: hash-identifier cd73502828457d15655bbd7a63fb0bc8
-(The hash is md5).
-Save this hash into a file
+Find the hash: hash-identifier cd73502828457d15655bbd7a63fb0bc8  (I came to know that this hash is MD5) (The hash is md5).
+Save this hash into a file.
+I save it as hash.txt.
-Now use hashcrack: hashcrack -m 0 hash.txt path/to/wordlist
+Now use hashcrack: hashcrack -m 0 hash.txt path/to/wordlist  (Note: In hashcrack the 0 is the mode for MD5)
 - hashcrack -m <mode for hash> <hash file that need to be cracked> <wordlist>

 Now, to know the exact location of the login page for students.
 I performed a gobuster directory scan.
 For more details look into the gobuster.txt.